CortexIntelligentAutomation/docs/content/en/docs/2023.5/Tutorials/development.md

 ## Signing in and out of Gateway

-Shows how to sign in and out of Cortex Gateway.
+Shows how to sign in and out of CORTEX Gateway.

 {{< youtube id="DlgFfkE2LOY" >}}

 ## Overview of Gateway

-Shows a high-level overview of Cortex Gateway.
+Shows a high-level overview of CORTEX Gateway.

 {{< youtube id="EZoUUiv3EpM" >}}